Frequently Asked Questions (FAQs)

 My child does not have a diagnosis, can they still be referred?

 Of course!
-The symptoms and difficulties that the child is experiencing is more important than a diagnosis or label when it comes to Occupational Therapy intervention.
+The symptoms and difficulties that the child is experiencing is more important than a diagnosis or label when it comes to Occupational Therapy support.
 By working with your child's individual learning profile and strengths, we can support them with areas in which they are experiencing difficulties.
-Regardless of whether or not your child has a diagnosis, therapy will be approached in the same way.
+Regardless of whether or not your child has a diagnosis, therapy will be approached in the same way, which is through an individualised plan.
 We will start with an intake session where we discuss all the important aspects of your child's development from birth.
 This will enable us to gain an understanding of your child's difficulties and strengths now and historically.
+This can also be useful to identify what has and has not been tried or worked for your family in the past.
 Together we can identify key goals for your child's therapy.
 It is often such a difficult time for a family when they are working out how to help their child, so ensuring that you are well supported and have strategies to implement at home is a big focus of our therapeutic approach.

 Do I need a referral from a doctor to access OT services?